 2. English

 I recommend English as a great major for aspiring lawyers, even though I put it on my list of The Worst College Majors.
 An English major is typically going to be writing and reading intensive and requires research.
 Therefore, an English major can be extremely beneficial to strengthen your reading, writing, and researching skills while in your undergraduate program.
-An English major may help you succeed in a graduate program and prepare you to be a successful lawyer.

 3. Communications